‘Dirty Dancing’s’ Jennifer Grey & Her Husband Clark Gregg Guest Star On ‘The Conners’ In Wild Jackie Storyline

-A synopsis posted on the ABC press site described the episode “Dads and Bad Grads” with” “Jackie (Laurie Metcalf) hits it off with a fun married couple (guest stars and real-life husband and wife Clark Gregg and Jennifer Grey), so much so that they ‘invite’ her into their relationship.”
+A synopsis posted on the ABC press site described the episode “Bad Dads and Grads.”

+“Jackie (Laurie Metcalf) hits it off with a fun married couple (guest stars and real-life husband and wife Clark Gregg and Jennifer Grey), so much so that they ‘invite’ her into their relationship.”

-The episode will also address Darlene’s (Sara Gilbert) decision to have a baby with her boyfriend Ben (Jay R. Ferguson) and Dan’s (John Goodman) newfound relationship with his half-brother Ed Jr. (Noel Fisher).
+The episode will also address Darlene’s (Sara Gilbert) decision to have a baby with her boyfriend, Ben (Jay R. Ferguson), and Dan’s (John Goodman) newfound relationship with his half-brother, Ed Jr. (Noel Fisher).

 A sneak peek of the episode was posted on The Conners Instagram page.
 In the clip, Jackie is shown being “spoiled” by a couple she just met as she enjoys a spa day with them.
 When Jackie says she feels like she owes the couple money, they reveal they are looking for a threesome with her instead.